-1 August 1943, a helpful German soldier showing a copy of Signal in Greek to an orthodox resident of the ancient monastic state of Mount Athos. (photo courtesy of Andrew Zoller).
+1 August 1943.
+A helpful German soldier showing a copy of Signal in Greek to an Orthodox resident of the ancient monastic state of Mount Athos. (photo courtesy of Andrew Zoller).

 Many organizations in the Third Reich produced publications of every sort.
 Through late 1944 the Kriegsmarine produced its own highly sophisticated five color magazine.
 But the best known was the Life Magazine knockoff, Signal which was produced by the Ministry of Propaganda and Public Enlightenment.
-This ministry was run by the evil, criminal and despicable toad, Joseph Goebbels.
+This ministry was run by the evil, criminal, and despicable toad, Joseph Goebbels.

-All propaganda publications in the Third Reich, were written by professional journalists and illustrated by professional artists and photographers.
+All propaganda publications in the Third Reich were written by professional journalists and illustrated by professional artists and photographers.
 Signal was quite a sophisticated publication and presented German soldiers as being tough against their military opponents but gentle and fun with civilians.
 Lots of photos show German soldiers playing with children who are usually blonde.
 This type of propaganda tried to counter the reality of the bloody, evil, and murderous nature of the Third Reich.

 The famous US publication Life Magazine, whose format was copied by Signal, was printed on glossy paper.
 The Germans didn’t have the capacity to produce large amounts of glossy paper for magazines so Signal was printed on newsprint paper.
 I have about a dozen different copies I bought over the years mainly as curiosities.
-However, a number of people collect them and some have ammassed every single issue published.
+However, a number of people collect them and some have amassed every single issue published.

 Signal was published from April 1940 through May of 1945.
 This was a major propaganda effort by the Nazis and the scope of it is revealed in these statistics from the website of Signal researcher and scholar, Andrew Zoller.